 As you and your family try to stay mindful of social distancing measures, remember that the acute and imminent threat of a tornado strike takes priority over the ever-present dangers posed by the Coronavirus.

-To repeat: It is essential to take any and all action to protect yourself from tornadoes at all costs, even during a pandemic.
+To repeat: It is essential to take all action to protect yourself from tornadoes at all costs, even during a pandemic.

 The Alabama Department of Public Health Says to Take Shelter